bubeck/syncUserJoomlaMediawiki/README.md

 mediawiki.
 This could be done once or regularly (e.g. once a day to keep mediawiki updated).

+## Dry-Run and verbose

+The command line argument "-v" turns on verbosity, where everything done by the script is printed to stdout.
+This helps understanding and debugging problems.

+By using the command line arguments "-k" you can do a dry run.
+In this mode nothing will be changed.
+You typically use this together with "-v" to see, what would have been done.

 ## How does it work?

 It connects to the database of joomla by using the credential found in